 “A radical change in flexibility” Sketch by John Harrison, design director, Gensler Houston

 Flexibility and accommodation is a common theme among all of the sketches.
 And as Design Director from Gensler Houston, John Harrison observes, “People’s behavioral habits are going to be different, and the physical office must accommodate that in a forward-thinking, creative way”.
-For over a year, professionals have had to create their own work routines and practices to help them stay productive while accommodating their new remote work environment.
+For over two years, professionals have had to create their own work routines and practices to help them stay productive while accommodating their new remote work environment.
 With many having gotten used to a level of flexibility, workplaces will shift and create solutions that incorporate and encourage a radically adaptive space.

 “Employee choice at the core” Sketch by Lucas Roberts, studio director, Gensler Atlanta